Breast Enlargement Fat Transfer Surgery (Fat Grafting) Guide

-To ensure patients fully understand the procedure and decide if it is the right option for, there are a few questions that they may wish to ask the surgeon.
+To ensure patients fully understand the procedure and decide if it is the right option, there are a few questions that they may wish to ask the surgeon.
 These may include:

 - Do you think what I wish to achieve from surgery is realistic?

 - What do you expect of me to get the best results?